Lindstromer/docs/manual/properties/reference.rst

   Default value is **empty array**.

-.. attribute:: post_type

-  String or array of post types to check.

-  Default value is **"post"**.

 .. attribute:: page_type

   String or array of page types (the file name of the page type) to check.